 About the author

-Hello, my name is Claire, and I am currently a junior in Currier House studying government with a secondary in neurobiology.
-I am from Ossining, New York so was already an East-coaster at heart...
+Hello, my name is Claire, and I am currently a junior in Currier House studying government with a secondary in Mind, Brain, and Behavior.
+I am from Ossining, New York so was already an East-coaster...
 View full profile